-CFEP Surveys’ Multi-Source Feedback (MSF) tool, sometimes referred to as 360 feedback, allows individual doctors to obtain feedback from peers, patients and industry associates to provide unique and varied views.
-These evaluations support doctors to gain more significant insights into their all-around performance.
+CFEP Surveys’ Multi-Source Feedback (MSF) Tool, sometimes called 360 feedback, allows individual doctors and clinicians to obtain feedback from peers, patients and industry associates to provide unique and varied views into their all-round performance as a medical practitioner.

 Multi-source feedback to support professional development

-CFEP Surveys partner with the medical colleges of Australian and New Zealand, and Registered Training Organisations (RTOs) supporting trainee doctors, to deliver multi-source feedback for their members.
+CFEP Surveys partner with the medical colleges of Australian and New Zealand, Registered Training Organisations (RTOs) and CPD homes supporting doctors, to deliver multi-source feedback for their members.
 CFEP Surveys’ Multi-Source Feedback tools are internationally validated, robust and evidence-based.
-Continuing professional development (CPD) is available through a range of medical colleges and peak bodies, and aligns with the Medical Board of Australia’s incoming professional performance framework, covering reviewing performance and measuring domains.
+Continuing professional development (CPD) is available through a range of medical colleges and peak bodies, and aligns with the Medical Board of Australia’s Professional Performance Framework, covering ‘Outcome Measurement’ and ‘Reviewing Performance’ domains.

 Professional development and registration requirements